yaya1015/LatGPCN/README.md

 The finall results are recorded in "result.txt".

 ## Training process
-We provide the output records of training process of cora and citeseer datasets on 0.25% mettack on file "cora_meta_2.5.txt" and "citeseer_meta_2.5.txt" respectively.
+We provide the training process output records of cora and citeseer datasets on 0.25% mettack on file "cora_meta_2.5.txt" and "citeseer_meta_2.5.txt" respectively.

 ## References